The taskbar in Qt Design Studio can display following types of output:

 Select the Cancel Build button to cancel the build.

-To copy the output from the pane to the clipboard, select Select All in the context menu, and then select Copy.
+To copy the output to the clipboard, select Select All in the context menu, and then select Copy.
 Save the output as a file if you want to examine it later without having to build the project again.
 This is useful for large projects that take a long time to build.

 You can use Qt Design Studio's output parsers to parse output from builds done outside of Qt Design Studio or stored from previous build runs.
 By default, the parsers from the kit selected for the active project are used, but you can select another kit.